Winter semester 2019-20

 III.
 Fiscal Policy and governance

 - Government balances and debt - key definitions, debt dynamics and cyclical adjustment.

-- Fiscal governance in the EU – rationale, fiscal surveillance tools and their limitations, no-bail-out clause and credibility.
+- Fiscal governance - rationale, surveillance and its limitations, no-bail-out clause and credibility.

 The course material can be found on ILIAS (for registered students).

 |First Block, November 2019:||Date||Time||Room|

 |Second Block, January 2020:|